There isn't any country currently run as a pure democracy, though most are run on democratic principles. Emma Espejo/Getty Images

 Different Types of Democracies and Republics

-The U.S. Constitution was designed to create a balance of power across three branches of government: the legislative (Congress), the judicial (the court system) and the executive (the president, vice president and cabinet).
+The U.S. Constitution intended to create a balance of power across three branches of government: the legislative (Congress), the judicial (the court system) and the executive (the president, vice president and cabinet).

-That division of power was based, in part, on the parliamentary model that existed in the United Kingdom in the 18th century when the Constitution was drafted.
-The U.K. wasn't a democracy at the time, but in addition to a monarch (king or queen) it had a powerful Parliament (legislative assembly) composed of representatives at least nominally elected by the aristocracy.
+That division of power came from, in part, the parliamentary model that existed in the United Kingdom in the 18th century when the founders drafted the Constitution.
+The U.K. wasn't a democracy at the time, but in addition to a monarch (king or queen), it had a powerful Parliament (legislative assembly) composed of representatives at least nominally elected by the aristocracy.

 Advertisement

-"The U.K. divided power into the one (the monarch), the few (the House of Lords) and the many (the House of Commons)," says Dickson.
+"The U.K. divided power into the one (the monarch), the few (the House of Lords) and the many (the House of Commons)," Dickson says.
 "The U.S. took that and modified it."

 Instead of a monarch as the chief executive, the U.S. has a president.
 And instead of a House of Lords and House of Commons, America has a Senate and House of Representatives.
 (The U.K. didn't have a Supreme Court until 2009.
 Until then, judicial power was held by Parliament.)

-This American style of democracy is called the "presidential model," since the president is the chief executive and is elected separately from members of Congress.
-As the head of the executive branch, the president also exercises certain powers, like the ability to veto bills passed by Congress, to appoint members to the Supreme Court, and to serve as commander in chief of the military.
+This American style of democracy is called the "presidential model," since the president is the chief executive and is not elected at the same time as members of Congress.
+As the head of the executive branch, the president also exercises certain powers, like the ability to veto bills that Congress passes, to appoint members to the Supreme Court, and to serve as commander in chief of the military.

 There are nearly 80 democracies in the world that follow the exact same presidential model as the United States, including Mexico, Brazil and the Philippines.
 An additional 23 countries have both a president and a prime minister, with the president acting as the chief executive.
 France, Russia and South Africa are examples of these "semi-presidential" democracies.